bwolmarans/mcp-weather-server/README.md

 A ready-to-use implementation of the Model Context Protocol (MCP) that extends Claude with real-time weather data capabilities.

-When I first forked this, it had some issues:

-1) only by watching the YT video do you learn this requires doing the following, so make sure you do these steps:

-1. Fork and clone
-2. cd to here
-3. npm install @modelcontextprotocol/sdk zod
-4. npm install @types/node typescript
-5. npm run build
-6.
-4) only worked with Claud Desktop and getting that to work on Windows is not something I succeeded doing, so I want to add some instructions here on how to get this to work with Claude code:
+When I first forked this, it only worked with Claud Desktop and getting that to work on Windows is not something I succeeded doing, so I want to add some instructions here on how to get this to work with Claude code:

+claude mcp add my-node-server -- node /home/brett/mcp-weather-server/build/index.js Added stdio MCP server my-node-server with command: node /home/brett/mcp-weather-server/build/index.js to local config File modified: /home/brett/.claude.json [project: /home/brett/mcp-weather-server]

 ( I removed the large YT video thumbnail that used to be here )

+Here is some text I copied from my run:

  ▐▛███▜▌   Claude Code v2.0.36
 ▝▜█████▛▘  Sonnet 4.5 · API Usage Billing